Budapest Metro: Tickets and transfer system

 The usual BKK tickets and passes can be used on all lines.
 Single tickets can be re-used when changing metro lines.

-There are plans for an automated fare collection system.
+There is an automated fare collection system.
 A contract for a system was signed in 2014, but terminated in 2018 without completion.
-The Budapest Pay&GO system, that was introduced on bus line 100E in June 2023, is planned to begin a test phase on line M1.
+The Budapest Pay&GO system, that was introduced on bus line 100E in June 2023, has been available from 22 April 2026 on all metro lines as well.

 Starting 1st March 2024, free public transport has been extended for children up to 14 years, and for people 65 years or older including non-Hungarian citizens.

 In popular culture

-The internationally acclaimed 2003 Hungarian thriller Kontroll is set and was filmed in the metro system on the line M3.
+The internationally acclaimed 2003 Hungarian thriller Kontroll is set and was filmed in the metro system on lines M2 and M3.